dermorz/projecteuler/README.md

 * applies to the "one-minute rule"
 * has been zipped with the solution's answer as password to avoid spoilers

-euler.py.zip
+euler.zip
 --------
-The password for euler.py.zip is the password for problem 3 as it is used here for the first time.
+The password for euler.zip is the password for problem 3 as it is used here for the first time.